root-project/root/math/doc/Math.md

 /**

+The %ROOT Mathematical Libraries.
+See the \subpage MathPage "Mathematical Libraries" description page.

 \defgroup Math Math

-The %ROOT Mathematical library.

-See the \subpage MathPage "Math" libraries description page.

-\page MathPage The %ROOT Mathematical Libraries
+\page MathPage The ROOT Mathematical Libraries

 The %ROOT Mathematical libraries consist of the following components: